Bangladesh Islami Chhatra Shibir: Enforced disappearances

-On 5 February 2012 approximately at 1:00 a.m., Al Mukaddas (22), fourth-year student of the Department of Al Fiqah and Mohammad Waliullah (23), a master's candidate of Dawah and Islamic Studies Department of Islamic University, were allegedly arrested and disappeared by some people who identified themselves as Rapid Action Battalion (RAB) and Detective Branch (DB) of Bangladesh Police from Savar, Dhaka.
+On 5 February 2012, approximately at 1:00 a.m., Al Mukaddas (22), a fourth-year student of the Department of Al Fiqah, and Mohammad Waliullah (23), a master's candidate of the Dawah and Islamic Studies Department of Islamic University, were allegedly arrested and disappeared by some people who identified themselves as Rapid Action Battalion (RAB) and Detective Branch (DB) of Bangladesh Police from Savar, Dhaka.
 Both were later found to be members of Shibir, and were allegedly detained by members of the RAB and the DB of the police on 4 February.
-They have not been heard from since and their whereabouts are unknown.
+They have not been heard from since, and their whereabouts are unknown.
 The RAB has denied detaining the two men in a statement to a Bangladeshi newspaper.
 However, reports from several sources and a pattern of disappearances thought to have been conducted by RAB in recent months cast doubt on RAB's denial.
-Amnesty International along with other rights organizations expressed their concern over this issue and called for urgent action.
+Amnesty International, along with other rights organizations, expressed their concern over this issue and called for urgent action.

 On 5 April 2013 at around 2:25 a.m., RAB arrested Mohammad Anwarul Islam and Mosammat Nurjahan Begum of Angariapara village in Chapainawabganj from Rajpara Thana in Rajshahi District.
 Later, when family members contacted the RAB office, RAB notified that Anwarul had never been arrested by them.
 An allegation of enforced disappearance was brought against the members of RAB by Anwarul's family members.
-Upon inquiry, it was found that Anwarul was a last year master's student of Mathematics department of Rajshahi College.
-Moreover, he was the Office Secretary of Chhatra Shibir Branch in Rajshahi District.
+Upon inquiry, it was found that Anwarul was a last-year master's student in the mathematics department of Rajshahi College.
+Moreover, he was the office secretary of the Chhatra Shibir Branch in Rajshahi District.

 On 21 October 2024, family members of six Shibir leaders filed complaints against RAB and DB in the International Crimes Tribunal over allegations of enforced disappearances.
 The Shibir leaders mentioned in the complaint are Shah Md.
 Waliullah, Md.
 Mokaddes Ali, Hafez Zakir Hossain, Zainal Abedin, Rezwan Hossain, and Md.
 Kamruzzaman.
 Shibir's Deputy Secretary for Legal Affairs, Amanullah Al Jihadi, stated that on 6 August, family members went to the RAB headquarters seeking information on the missing leaders but have yet to receive any information.